KazaiMazai/SwiftletModel/README.md

 ```

-Then we implement EntityModel protocol requirements.
+Now we need to implement EntityModel protocol requirements.

+### Save to context

 The save method defines how the model will be saved:
 - Current instance should be inserted into context
 - Related entities should be saved with their relations Depending on the relation inverse
   relation keypath may be required.

 The method is throwing to have some room for validations in case of need: